Purchase the Guidebook for only $45

 “This work has changed my life.
 The word “shaming” hits the deepest chord and resounds through many ugly voices that have tried to control my life.”

-David Bedrick, JD, Dipl.
-PW, is a teacher, counselor, and attorney.
-He was on the faculty for the University of Phoenix and the Process Work Institute in the U.S. and Poland and is the founder of the Santa Fe Institute for Shame-based Studies where he offers facilitation training to deepen the skills and awareness of healers as well as workshops for individuals to further their own personal development.
-David’s embodied way of teaching is far more than informational, students are often brought to tears and face to face with their beauty, power, life path and soul.
+David is a teacher, counselor, and attorney.
+He was on the faculty for the University of Phoenix for 8 years as well as the Process Work Institute in the U.S. and Poland.
+He is the founder of the Santa Fe Institute for Shame-based Studies where he educates therapists, coaches and healers.
+His embodied way of teaching goes beyond informational, students are regularly brought to tears and face to face with their beauty, power, life path and soul.

 David’s passion for studying shame arose from his childhood, growing up with a father who used fists and belts to express his rage and a mother who coped by denying and gaslighting his experience.
-Over thirty years of research, teaching and working with individuals awakened his heart and mind to how the dominant healing paradigm pathologizes people - seeing our sufferings and ills as something to fix and cure, instead of messages to be understood and invitations to deepen our relationships with ourselves and the world around us.
-In this way, David understands our difficulties to be “dreams” - invitations to insight, soul, and the divine unfolding of our lives.
+Forty years of research, teaching, and working with individuals awakened his heart and mind to how the dominant healing paradigm pathologizes people—sees people's suffering and symptoms as something to “fix" instead of messages that deepen our relationships with ourselves and the world around us.
+David’s unshaming way treats difficulties as invitations to insight, soul, and the divine unfolding of our lives.

-David writes for Psychology Today and is the author of three books: Talking Back to Dr. Phil: Alternatives to Mainstream Psychology and Revisioning Activism: Bringing Depth, Dialogue, and Diversity to Individual and Social Change.
-His new book is You Can’t Judge a Body by Its Cover: 17 Women’s Stories of Hunger, Body Shame and Redemption.
+David also writes for Psychology Today and is the author of three additional books: Talking Back to Dr. Phil: Alternatives to Mainstream Psychology and Revisioning Activism: Bringing Depth, Dialogue, and Diversity to Individual and Social Change, You Can’t Judge a Body by Its Cover: 17 Women’s Stories of Hunger, Body Shame and Redemption.
+His 5th book will also be published by North Atlantic Books and available early in 2026.